fionnmaccumhaill/pyRedisExample/README.md

 docker-compose up --build

+This has been  tested on Windows 10  Pro.
+When I just tested on my MAC I realized that I had to change the volumes parameter in the docker-compose.yml file in order to make it work.

 ## Function

 Docker Compose will start 2 containers.
 One will be a Redis container.
 If you aren't familiar with [Redis](https://redis.io/) it is an in-memory key/value store.
 The Redis container can be refernced over the network at a port you expose.
 In this case I am using the deault port of 6379.
 This can be changed in the redis.conf file.
 The second container has Python installed.
 Once the Python container is running a simple Python app will be run to test the connectivity with the Redis container.
 After that app completes the Python container will terminate but the Redis container will remain running.